 The plant will be designed to process cattle a day with one shift in operation five and one-half days a week.
 He said economists predict the plant will have a $1.1 billion impact annually.

 “This is an economic development bonanza,” Menner told the audience at Quality Inn hotel.
 “Bonanza is not a big enough word.
 This plant is an opportunity for the state and its producers,” he said.

 Menner said the plant will not be like other beef-processing plants in the state that have much greater daily volume and multiple shifts.
 He called those plants and their influence on the cattle industry unsustainable.

 “It’s not supposed to be that way,” he said.

 Menner said Secretary of Agriculture and former Iowa Governor Tom Vilsack said there is lack of competition in the beef industry.

 The plant will be on 132 acres of land with room for future expansion.
-It is expected to be operational in December 2023.
 The location was selected because of proximity to an interstate, railroad and experienced labor pool between Omaha, Nebraska, and Council Bluffs.

 Menner said the plant’s four ideals are a sustainable operation, medium size, innovation and transparency and producer owned.